ecmwf/metview-python/docs/auto_examples/geowind.rst

     #

     # -------------------------------------------------------------------------------
-    # Description: Demonstrates how to plot a set of vectors as coloured arrows using
+    # Demonstrates how to plot a set of vectors as coloured arrows using
     # advance mode (colour depends on arrow length).
     # -------------------------------------------------------------------------------

     import metview as mv